1: Ford Fiesta

 Is it really a decade since Nissan’s now ubiquitous crossover first arrived?
 Its blend of hatchback size and SUV pretensions have proved a huge draw for customers and it’s now the best-selling small SUV in the country, leaving a trail of imitators in its wake.
 The second-generation model, released in 2014, keeps dynamic, economic and interior standards high, garnering a 4.5-star review from our road test team.
 No wonder it’s holding firm in the sales charts.

 The Corsa is another established doyen in the UK and Vauxhall’s perennial rival to the Fiesta.
 The latest generation arrived in 2014 and offers something for most people, from the 74bhp 1.4-litre petrol option to the 202bhp snorting VXR version.
 It’s competitively priced, drives and rides well and is designed and specced to please the car's large fan base.
-It lagged behind the Fiesta by just shy of 3000 sales in June, but even so, it's hard to see it dropping further down this list any time soon.
+It's being rapidly caught up by the Volkswagen Polo, but even so, it's hard to see it dropping further down this list any time soon.

 It’s unusual for a premium car to find itself in the top 10, but it’s testament to the C-Class’s appeal, particularly among fleet customers, that it’s shifting so many units for Mercedes.
 Looking like a miniature S-Class doesn’t hurt the latest version, which was launched in 2014.
 It’s an excellent offering that garnered a four-star review from our test team, who fell for its high-quality interior and alluring looks.
 Good residual values do it no harm, either.